Trust the process: mapping data-driven reconstructions to informed models using stochastic processes: Applications

-In Figure~\ref{fig:comp_plp} we show an example of our remapping procedure applied to three datasets that differ in the number of observed events.
+In figure~\ref{fig:comp_plp} we show an example of our remapping procedure applied to three datasets that differ in the number of observed events.
 For $N_o = 100$, the flexible binning approach does not unambiguously identify a peak and therefore the remapped \textsc{Power-law+Peak} posterior does not recover it beyond doubt, similarly to the direct inference case.
-The DPGMM reconstruction used in the unweighted remapping method is more sensitive to fluctuations in the data and hints at the presence of a additional substructures, which is also reflected in the corresponding remapped \textsc{Power-law+Peak} posterior.
+The DPGMM reconstruction used in the unweighted remapping method is more sensitive to fluctuations in the data and hints at the presence of additional substructures, which is also reflected in the corresponding remapped \textsc{Power-law+Peak} posterior.
 As the number of events increases, the uncertainties from the non-parametric reconstructions decrease, and the remapped posteriors converge toward the distribution used to generate the data.
-The $90\%$ confidence region obtained with the unweighted remapping approach remains broader, as its underlying non-parametric reconstruction yields larger uncertainties.
+The $90\%$ credible region obtained with the unweighted remapping approach remains broader, as its underlying non-parametric reconstruction yields larger uncertainties. \review{In this case, the remapping procedure took about 5 minutes for the unweighted remapping and $o(10)$ minutes for the flexible binning approach regardless of the number of events.
+Once again these timings do not include the time to build the non-parametric reconstruction in the first instance.}

 In order to illustrate the ability of the regularised concentration parameter $\beta$ to discriminate between models, we generate 100 datasets for each $N_o$, for a total of 300 datasets.
 After having obtained a non-parametric reconstruction for each of these datasets, we apply the two implementations of our formalism using both the \textsc{Power-law+Peak} model (PL+Peak) and a \textsc{Power-law} model (PL only) in which the weight of the Gaussian component is set to zero.